 Graduate prospects: 63rd out of 126 with 65.9 per cent finding graduate level employment.

 Any accommodation?
 Major tourist towns with a wide range of living choices.
-Halls of residence on campus which are a little quieter or you can live in the hustle and bustle of Bournemouth town centre, along with the new Madeira Road accommodation opening in September 2014.
+Halls of residence on campus which are a little quieter or you can live in the hustle and bustle of Bournemouth town centre, The new Madeira Road accommodation opened in 2014.

 Cheap to live there?
-Privately rented accommodation in a shared house will set you back £85 per week on average, excluding utilities.
+Privately rented accommodation in a shared house will set you back £87 per week on average, excluding utilities.
 Staying with host families is an option too, costing roughly £99 per week.
 The University have a number of landlords on their books to make moving out of halls a little easier.

 Transport links: London is less than two hours away and is easily reached by regular train and coach services or the motorway.
 Both Bournemouth and Southampton have international airports.